usherlabs/logstore-examples/readme.md

 ## How to run it?

-- install using your favourite package manager. e.g. `npm install`
+- install using your favorite package manager. e.g., `npm install`
 - copy `.env.example` to `.env` and fill in the required values
 - find and run scripts inside `package.json`